dsanson/slides/talks/iad.md

 -   Perhaps Ibn ʿAdī's idea can be put this way:

-    1. As a declared-about, a declarative is *displayed*.
-    2. To *display* a declarative is not to declare it.
-    3. A declarative is no longer a declarative if it is in a condition where it is not declared.
+    -    As a declared-about, a declarative is *displayed*, and when a declarative is *displayed*, it is not declared.
-    4. As a declared-about, a declarative is no longer a declarative.

--   This suggests a distinction between the saying *in itself*---which is a declarative, and the saying *as displayed*, that is, *as a declared-about*---which exits from being a declarative.
+-   This suggests a distinction between the declarative as it is *in itself*, according to its nature as a declarative, and as it is *when displayed*, that is, *as a declared-about*.

 ## A few pretty obvious objections

-1. Induction from non-representative sample: in a quotation, the declared-about is displayed.
-But not all declared-abouts are displayed, for example, 'That thing you said is true'.
+1. Induction from a non-representative sample: in quotations, the declared-abouts are displayed.
+But that's something special about quotations.
+If I say, 'That thing you said is true', I have declared something about what you said, but I have not displayed it.
+(Note that plausibly, the Liar *does* display its declared-about.)
-    -   But note that, plausibly, the Liar does both "display" itself and say something about itself.
-So Ibn ʿAdī's idea might still apply to it.

 2. Identity: some declared-abouts, like the Liar, are numerically identical to the declaratives that declare about them.
     -   In such cases, there *is* an act of declaring, gluing the words together into a truth-apt representation.
-    -   What reason is there to think that, in this sort of case, that glue is dissolved when that very declarative is also a declared-about?
+    -   Why is that glue dissolved when that very declarative is also declared-about?

 3. Implausible consequences, ineffability and self-defeat:
     a.
 On this view, 'Some saying is a declarative' is false, but that is